 - Portable - Battery Operated

 The SIX-G includes over 40 test patterns for video setup, including PLUGE, Chroma Multiburst, as well as ColourSpace controlled RGB Triplet patches and APL.

-Existing Murideo SIX-G GEN-1 systems can be upgraded to GEN-2.
+Existing Murideo SIX-G GEN-1 and GIX-G 4K systems can be upgraded to SIX-G 8K.

-Note: For the Upgrade, the existing SIX-G GEN-1 hardware must to be shipped back to Murideo at the customer's expense.
+For the Upgrade, the existing SIX-G hardware must to be shipped back to Murideo at the customer's expense.

-Combining the SIX-A with the SIX-G provides the ideal Troubleshooting and Testing combination for every integrator.
+Combining the SIX-G with the SIX-A provides the ideal Troubleshooting and Testing combination for every integrator.
 Fix system issues in half the time, no more guessing, these products when working together can help you find any system issues.